aaron1729/RAG-chatbot/README.md

 ## in prod mode

-inside of `frontend/`, run `npm build` to build the vite app into static files. these will appear in `dist/`. serve these files. run the python server as above, and run the node server by doing `node server.js` in `backend/`.
+inside of `frontend/`, run `npm run build` to build the vite app into static files. these will appear in `dist/`. serve these files. run the python server as above, and run the node server by doing `node server.js` in `backend/`.

 # to-do